pcroch/lunch-picker-api/README.md

 ### Session
 #### Sign-up the API
-  When you sin in, you **MUST** keep somewhere the authentication_token otherwise you won't be able to sign when creating new event.
+When you sin in, you **MUST** keep somewhere the authentication_token otherwise you won't be able to sign when creating a new event.
 It will look like this *"authentication_token": "4xxvRjtXFUPPMubjs94t"*

   Fetch: